No more demarcation line/blend

 And voila!
 I was STUNNED and so excited about how it turned out.

-No more multi-coloured hair.
+No more multi-coloured hair!

-No more brassy length.
+No more brassy hair!

-No more demarcation line.
+No more demarcation line!

 It felt like I fast-tracked my grow-out and saved about four years of waiting.